USB Firmware Compilation

 USB Firmware Flashing

-- You can also choose to
+- Alternatively, you can choose to

 - Connect to the upper computer via SSH and enter the following command: